RipCityBassWorks/capstone-project/README.md

 * From Digilent Corp.
 * Xilinx Vivado WebPACK IDE

+## Project Information
+This is a functionality demonstration for the FPGA based random number generator <br />
+senior capstone project.
+This branch is a modification of the master branch to <br />
+allow a functionality demonstration using a corresponding Java/Python computer <br />
+program.

 ## Function
 #### Reset
 	* Set to sw(3) = 1 (active high)